silverstripe/silverstripe-fulltextsearch/docs/Solr.md

 	sake dev/tasks/Solr_reindex

-This will rebuild all indices.
+This will delete and rebuild all indices.
+Depending on your data, this can take anywhere from minutes to hours.
+Keep in mind that the normal mode of updating indices is based on ORM manipulations of the underlying data.
+For example, calling `$myPage->write()` will automatically update the index entry for this record (and all its variants).

 You can narrow down the operation with the following options:

  - `index`: PHP class name of an index
  - `class`: PHP model class to reindex